ImagingDataCommons/highdicom/docs/coding.rst

 "Coding" is a key concept used throughout `highdicom`.
 By "coding", we are referring to the use of standardized nomenclatures or terminologies to describe medical (or related) concepts.
+For example, instead of using the English word "liver" to describe the liver (or a word in another human language), we instead use a code such as '10200004' from the SNOMED-CT nomenclature to describe the liver in standardized way.
 Use of coding is vital to ensure that these concepts are unambiguously encoded within DICOM files.
 Coding is especially fundamental within structured reporting, but is also found in other places around highdicom.

 To communicate a concept in DICOM using a coding scheme, three elements are
 necessary: